-1. To be assigned by the Operations Chief if needed.
-Start-up

-- 1. Check with Site Commander for direction.
+Personn el 1.
+To be assigned by the Operations Chief if needed.
+Start-up Actions 1.
+2. Check with Site Commander for direction.

-- \2.
 If directed, set up morgue area.
-Verify:

-- Tile, concrete, or other cool floorsurface

-- Accessible to Coroner's vehicle

-- Remote from assembly area

-- Security: Keep unauthorized persons out of morgue.

-- Maintain respectful attitude.

-- 1. After pronouncement or determination of death: - \2.
-Confirm that the person is actually dead. - \\3.
-Do not move the body until directed by Command Post (CP). - 4.
+Verify: - Tile, concrete, or other cool floor surface - Accessible to Coroner's vehicle - Remote from assembly area - Security: Keep unauthorized persons out of morgue. - Maintain respectful attitude.
+Operatio onal Duties 1.
+After pronouncement or determination of death: 234567.
+89. Closing 01234.
+Confirm that the person is actually dead.
+Do not move the body until directed by Command Post (CP).
 Do not remove any personal effects from the body.
-Personal effects must remain with the body at all times. - \\\\5.
+Personal effects must remain with the body at all times.
 As soon as possible, notify the CP (Site Commander), who will attempt tonotify Incident Commander/district CP of the location and, if known, the identity of the body.
-They will notify the Coroner. - 6.
-Keep accurate records and make available to law enforcement and/or the Coroner when requested. - \\\\7.
-Write the following information on two tags: - Date and time found. - Exact location where found. - Name of decedent if known. - If identified how, when, bywhom. - Name of person filling out tag. - Attach one tag to body. - \\\\8.
+They will notify the Coroner.
+Keep accurate records and make available to law enforcement and/or the Coroner when requested.
+Write the following information on two tags: Date and time found.
+Exact location where found.
+Name of decedent if known.
+If identified - how, when, bywhom.
+Name of person filling out tag.
+Attach one tag to body.
 If the Coroner's Office will not be able to pick up the body soon, place body in plastic bag,(s) and tape securely to prevent unwrapping.
 Securely attach the second tag to the outside of the bag.
-Move body to morgue. - \\\\9.
+Move body to morgue.
 Place any additional personal belongings found in a separate container and label as above.
-Do not attach to the body store separately near the body.

-- \\\\1.
-After all bodies have been picked up, close down the Morgue. - 2.
-Return equipment and unused supplies to Logistics. - \\\\3.
+Do not attach to the body - store separately near the body.
+Down After all bodies have been picked up,close down the Morgue.
+Return equipment and unused supplies to Logistics.
 Clean up area.
-Dispose of hazardous waste safely. - \\\\\4.
+Dispose of hazardous waste safely.
 Complete all paperwork and turn into the Documentation Unit.

-11. Medical Team
+11. Medica I Team roved safety equipment and techniques.
+Personnel 1.
+First-aid trained staff and volunteers Start-up Actions 1.
+2. Obtain and wear personal safety equipment including latexgloves.
+Check with Medical Team Leader for assignment.
+Operation onal Duties 12345.
+Administer appropriate first aid.
+Keep accurate records of care given.
+Continue to assess victims at regular intervals.
+Report deaths immediately to Medical TeamLeader.
+If and when transport is available, do final assessment and document on triage tag.
+Keep and file records for reference - do not send with victim.